pcourbin-teaching/Zephyr_STM32/README.md

        - I2C used by the BME680.
      - [An overlay](WithGUI/zephyr/boards/stm32f429i_disc1.overlay) is defined to specify that the BME680 is connected to **I2C 3** of the board, with address **0x77**.
 - [PeriodicTasks](PeriodicTasks/) - Creation of 2 periodic tasks (using timers) with display on the LEDs integrated into the board and with a configurable duration (use of 'nop' to simulate the use of the processor).
+- [Samples](Samples/) - No task used, only example using DISPLAY, BME680 and ADC (:warning: only one channel is allowed on SMT32 and this version of Zephyr).

 Some details on versions used: